 Guidelines on use and presentation of statistics have been published by Proceedings of the Royal Society of London, Series B: Biological Sciences, and are usually printed in the last issue of every volume of that journal.
 Journal of Genetics encourages authors to consult those guidelines.

 All tables should be numbered serially, in arabic numerals, in order of appearance.
 Tables should be as self-contained as possible, with a descriptive but brief title.
 Details not mentioned in text and explanations may be given below the table as footnotes.
 Row and column headings should be in lower case, except for the first letter of heading word or phrase, first letter of proper names, or where capitals are essential.
 Tables should be arranged as far as possible to conform to printed column or page size.
-Tables should not be prepared with the ‘Insert Table’ or similar option of word processing or other software, but should be typed as text, with tabs for delineating columns.
+Tables should be prepared with the ‘Insert Table’.

 All figures should be numbered, serially in arabic numerals in order of appearance.
 Parts of multipart figures, where these are absolutely necessary, should be labelled (a), (b), (c), etc. (lower case).
 Authors should take responsibility for neat and correct arrangement of multipart figures.
 Figure legends should not be included in figure files but should be included in the file of the text.
 Line drawings should be sharp, and include all lettering that is necessary.
 Lettering should be in lower case, except for the first letter of label word or phrase, first letter of a proper name, or where capitals are essential.
 The font should preferably be a sans-serif type, and letters at final print size should be as close to 8 or 9 point type as possible.
 All symbol, nomenclature, genotype/phenotype and other conventions apply to figure lettering.
 Submitted drawings will ideally be about 50 to 100% larger than the expected final print size.
 Authors should try as far as possible to compose figures to fit one-column or two-column width in print.
 Individual parts in multipart groupings should be as close to each other as possible, with the parts labelled.
 Photographs should be sharp and high-contrast, and any labelling (such as arrows or letter symbols) should be clear.
 Photomicrographs must have a scale bar applied directly on the illustration, and the exact length indicated above the bar or stated in the legend.
 Colour should be used only where it is essential.
 DNA, RNA and protein sequences will be treated as figures, and the instructions for line drawings above apply.